Goldin Finance 117

-Goldin Finance 117 and other failed skyscraper projects in China were responsible for the government banning construction of buildings over 500 metres (1,640 feet).
-If ever completed, Goldin Finance 117 will be China's last 500m+ tower for the foreseeable future.
+Goldin Finance 117 and other previously failed skyscraper projects in China were responsible for the government banning construction of buildings over 500 metres (1,640 feet).
+When completed, Goldin Finance 117 will be one of China's last 500+ m towers for the foreseeable future.

-Construction history
+History

 Construction of the skyscraper began in 2008 and was scheduled for completion in 2014.
 However, work was suspended in January 2010 due to the fallout of the Great Recession and eventually resumed in 2011 with the new estimated completion of 2018–2019.
 The building was topped out on 8 September 2015, making it the fifth-tallest building in the world at the time.

 It was originally meant to be the centerpiece in the Goldin Metropolitan Scheme, a mixed-use luxury development on the outskirts of Tianjin catering to the super-rich, although the economic viability of the project was questionable.
-The building's owner, Goldin Properties (a subsidiary of Goldin Financial Holdings Ltd.), ran into financial difficulties in the aftermath of the June 2015 Chinese stock market crash and was forced to suspend construction in December 2015.
+But around the same time, the building's owner, Goldin Properties (a subsidiary of Goldin Financial Holdings Ltd.), ran into financial difficulties in the aftermath of the June 2015 Chinese stock market crash and was forced to suspend construction in December 2015.